Winter Solstice Celebration

 - The Winter Solstice illumination of Newgrange

-Pictures of the sunlight entering the passage, including stunning photos from inside the chamber, of Newgrange at dawn on December 21st, 1999, the dawn of the new millennium.
+Pictures of the sunlight entering the passage, including stunning photos from inside the chamber, of Newgrange at dawn.

 The bringing in of the green has been a winter solstice custom across the centuries, faiths and traditions.
 The ancient Egyptians brought green palm leaves into their homes to welcome the return of Ra, the sun god.

 The Temple of Kukulkan, the Feathered Serpent God at Chichen Itza - Very popular place to celebrate the Solstice

 The Temple of Kukulkan, the Feathered Serpent God (also known as Quetzalcoatl to the Aztecs) is the largest and most important ceremonial structure at Chichen Itza.